kanabu97/Sandu-Emergency_Detection-Handling_using_Wearable_Device_SCDFXIBM/README.md

 3. Node Red analyse the heart rate.
 4. During abnormal heart rate event that lasted more than 3 min, message prompted on wearable to ask whether the user needs help.
 5. If user responds "Dismiss", no action is taken.
-6. If user does not respond or respond "need help", Node Red send emergency message (containing user data and user current condition) to SCDF.
+6. If user does not respond or respond "Need Help", Node Red send emergency message (containing user data and user current condition) to SCDF.
 7. SCDF officers can send the info to CFRs through myResponder app.

 ## Long description